 To learn more about MCC´s organizational structure, view the Organizational Charts.

-MCC is accredited by the Higher Learning Commission and is a member of the North Central Association.
+MCC is accredited by the Higher Learning Commission.
 The accrediting bodies of various professional associations also approve many individual programs.

 Our mission is to serve our community with distinction.
 We are a role model in higher education.
 We will deliver: